Frequently

 A first time buyer is someone who has never had a mortgage on a property in Ireland or another country.
 Rules have changed, though, and if you were a subsequent buyer but went through a relationship breakdown or financial crisis, then you may again be classified as a first-time buyer.

-Yes, however, firstly, you can’t be a first-time buyer; Buy to Lets is based on property value and rent, and both have to make financial sense.
+Yes, firstly, you can’t be a first-time buyer; buy to lets is based on property value and rent, and both have to make financial sense.

 Also, you must be financially independent and have a 30% deposit.

-The real trick is to get advice from a broker who knows – as they can be tricky.
-All criteria for getting a normal mortgage are required; in addition, you need rough costings, site location, size of finished property, the final value of the property, and site value to get approval in principle.
+The real trick is to get advice from a knowledgeable broker – as they can be tricky.
+In addition to meeting the criteria for a regular mortgage, you need rough costings, site location, size of finished property, the final value of the property, and site value to get approval in principle.

 Yes, you can!